Shutterstock / By Evgeny Glazunov

 The rain keeps pouring seemingly without end and your lawn is now soaked.
 For the first time in days, however, the sun makes its way through the crowd of clouds.
 This is your opportunity – you’re about to mow the tall neglected grass in your yard… But should you?

 Can You Adequately Strim Wet Turf and Should You at All?

 When the grass is wet, it will become heavy and sticky.
 The blades (or lines) of your tool of choice should either be freshly sharpened or brand new.
 Otherwise, they will have troubles with cutting an even lawn level.
-Still, there are a few situations when you can (and should) strim wet grass:
+There are a few situations when you can (and should) strim wet grass:

 Consider this: You will lose the benefit of evenly spread fresh grass mulch.
 Wet clippings will stick together forming clumps.
 These clumps, if not raked, may damage some of the grass patches by suffocating them and depriving them of sunlight.

 Note: Strimming wet grass will paint everything in the vicinity in green.
 Be cautious when doing this around white walls or outdoor furniture!

 How mowing a wet grass is done correctly + Advice